lamsremi/binary_classification/README.md

 ### Using a virtual environment

-Firt create a virtual environment :
+Firt create the virtual environment :

 ```
 $ python3 -m venv path_to_the_env
 ```

-The activate it
+Activate it :

 ```
 $ source path_to_the_env/bin/activate
 ```

-Then install the requirements :
+Then install all the requirements :

 ```
 $ pip install -r requirements.txt